david-chidester/Cruise-Industry-Market-Research/CONTRIBUTING.md

-# How to contribute github
+# Simple guide for new github contributors

 ## Prerequistes